SquarePlayn/2IMV10-Visual-Computing/README.md

 The `project-full-jar-*` file can be used as a standalone executable.

 ## Executing
-Using a jar file from a [release](https://github.com/SquarePlayn/2IMV10-Visual-Computing/releases) or self-built jar file, execute it with java 8 or higher.
+Using the handed in jar file or a self-built jar file, execute it with java 8 or higher.